Signs Your Milk Supply is Decreasing

 Your baby isn’t pooping as often

 Although your bub needs to have dirty nappies every day in the beginning, as they get older, it’s normal for them to go anywhere from two to ten days without a bowel movement.
 So instead, keep an eye on their wet nappies.
 Older babies should still be having 4-5+ wet nappies a day.
-Wet nappies are more of an indications of milk supply than poopy nappies.
+Wet nappies are more of an indication of milk supply than poopy nappies.

 How to increase your milk supply fast